These plants from very strong stalks, and work very well.

 Dutchmans Breeches, Dicentra Cucullaria Tolerates a Fair Amount of Shade and Frigid Temperature

 In exchange, it tolerates a fair amount of shade and frigid temperatures.
 It withstands winters down to -40 degrees Fahrenheit.
 This flower also enjoys fertile soils in the middle of the pH range.
-Once established, Dutchman's Breeches bears up to six three-quarters inch-long flowers on each stalk over a period of two to three weeks.
-Afterward, the stems die back, and the leaves turn to yellow.
+Once established, Dutchman's Breeches bears up to six three-quarters inch-long flowers on each stalk over two to three weeks.
+Afterward, the stems die back, and the leaves turn yellow.
 Through May, the entire plant fades back into the ground to make way for later blooming plants.